acritelli/rucksack/README.md

 ### Config File Syntax

-The best way to get up and running with `rucksack` configuration is to follow the [tutorial](doc/tutorial.md).
-If you're interested in the logistics of a `rucksack` config, then feel free to read on.
+The best way to get up and running with Rucksack configuration is to follow the [tutorial](doc/tutorial.md).
+If you're interested in the logistics of a Rucksack config, then feel free to read on.
 However, reading the tutorial is **strongly encouraged**, as it will take you through concrete examples.

+For the purposes of [Semantic Versioning](https://semver.org/), the config file format is the "public API."

-The basic unit of configuration in `rucksack` is a YAML dictionary with a `command` key:
+The basic unit of configuration in Rucksack is a YAML dictionary with a `command` key:

 ```yaml
 get-uptime: